janelia-flyem/buildem/README.md

     % cmake -DBUILDEM_DIR=/path/to/BPD  /path/to/foo/code
     % make

-_Note: If this is the first time a FlyEM application was compiled for this BPD, the build script will download the buildem repo into the BPD and the user will be prompted to re-run the cmake and make steps as above._
+If this is the first time an application was compiled for this BPD, the build script will download the buildem repo into the BPD and the user will be prompted to re-run the cmake and make steps as above.
+In this initial case, the build process would be:

+    % mkdir foo-build; cd foo-build
+    % cmake -DBUILDEM_DIR=/path/to/BPD  /path/to/foo/code
+    % make
+    % cmake -DBUILDEM_DIR=/path/to/BPD  /path/to/foo/code
+    % make

 That's it.
 The build scripts will do the following steps (mostly following the ExternalProject_Add flow):